 Built in the 18th century as a summer residence for Prince Eugene of Savoy, the Belverdere consists of the Upper and Lower Belvedere Palaces.
 The Belvedere is where you’ll find exhibits dedicated to Austrian artists, most notably a large collection by the artist Gustav Klimt.

 The Lower Belvedere, pictured above, was primarily used as a residence, while the Upper palace was reserved for displaying the Prince’s wealth and prestige.
 You can walk the halls of the Lower palace and admire the plaster medallions and ceiling fresco in the Marble Hall in the way that guests to the Palace would have done during Prince Eugene’s time.
 The Orangery was the Prince’s winter garden, equipped with a removable roof so the trees wouldn’t have to be moved.
 After his death in 1736, it became stables with a false ceiling.
 Today its used as an art gallery.

 The Palaces and Gardens are listed as a UNESCO World Heritage Site.
 The main garden is divided into three large terraces with fountains, flowers, hedges, and more.

-Maria Theresa acquired the property and in 1776, the Upper Belvedere, pictured above, was transformed into an art gallery for the Imperial Collection and opened its doors to the public.
+Maria Theresa acquired the property and the Upper Belvedere, pictured above, was transformed into an art gallery for the Imperial Collection.
+The gallery opened its doors to the public in 1776, .
 Today, the palace still displays masterpieces dating back to the Medieval Ages.
 Along with the paintings, you can tour a few halls, a chapel, and the grand staircase.